CiscoTestAutomation/pyats/docs/aetest/retry.rst

 Schema
 ------

+The schema for YAML and JSON structured settings is show below.

+The values for sections and section_results are not case sensitive, i.e. you can use `Failed` or `failed` as values.

 .. code-block:: python

     {
         Optional('sections'): list, # sections that needs to be retried.
 Eg  - Testcase, Subsection, Setupsection, Cleanupsection, Testsection
         Optional('section_results'): list, # section that needs to be retried based on its results.
 Eg Failed, Errored.
 Default: Failed